syncfusion-content/maui-docs/MAUI/RadialGauge/axes.md

 # Axis in .NET MAUI Radial Gauge

-The `Radial axis` is a circular arc in which a set of values are displayed along a linear or custom scale based on the design requirements.
-Axis elements such as  labels, ticks and axis line can be easily customized with built-in properties.
+The `Radial Axis` is a circular arc in which a set of values are displayed along a linear or custom scale based on the design requirements.
+Axis elements such as  labels, ticks and axis line can be easily customized.

 ## Axis customization

-### Setting axis minimum and maximum value
+### Setting axis minimum and maximum

-The `Minimum` and `Maximum` properties of an axis can be used to customize the axis value range.The default value of `Minimum` is 0 and the default value of `Maximum` is 100.
+The `Minimum` and `Maximum` properties of an axis can be used to customize the axis scale range.
+The default value of `Minimum` is 0 and `Maximum` is 100.

 {% tabs %}